UCR-Robotics/ee106/docs/lab6.rst

-Overview
+Trajectory Generation
 --------

-In this lab, we will focus on how to generate **smooth trajectories** using polynomial time scaling.
+Now we will focus on how to generate **smooth trajectories** using polynomial time scaling.

 Specifically, the task is to implement the 3rd order polynomial time scaling and apply it for each segment of the trajectory and for both x and y coordinates.
 Waypoints will be provided in the sample script, and should be included in the boundary/continuity constraints when generating trajectories.

-Preview: Next time we will learn how to use A* algorithm to search for the waypoints, when a map is given.

 Submission
 ----------